mauricioabreu/nginx_bytes_range/README.md

 `make up-server` create a container with NGINX and the sample app.

-There are 3 location here:
+There are 2 location here:

 `/` - HTML page with video tag

-`/d` - dynamic response using lua (read/output video.mp4 file)

 `/r` - range support (read/output video.mp4 file)